Satisha10/APwotw_release/README.md

-# Releases for the Archipelago implementation of Ori and the Will of the Wisps.
+# Releases for the Archipelago implementation of Ori and the Will of the Wisps

 ## Disclaimer

-The implementation is in an alpha and very bugged state, and is only barely playable.
-You should only play it if you want to help with testing.
+The implementation is in an alpha state, so you will likely encounter bugs or crashes when playing.

 ## Source code